schustischuster/evoGE/GOslim/Readme.md

 </br>

-To reproduce the results of this study, execute the following call:
+To reproduce the results of this study, execute the following function call:

 ```R
 estimatePOS(nbootstrap = 1000, coswidth = 0.15, bss = 0.95)